-(1) All holders of a cosmetology or specialty salon license shall display within their salons in a conspicuous place which is clearly visible to the general public upon entering the salon the following documents:

-- (a) The current salon license. - (b) A legible copy of the most recent inspection sheet for the salon. - (2) All holders of a cosmetology or specialty salon license shall require and ensure that all individuals engaged in the practice of cosmetology, any specialty, hair braiding, hair wrapping, or body wrapping display at the individual's work station their current license or registration at all times when the individual is performing cosmetology, specialty, hair braiding, hair wrapping, or body wrapping services.
-The license or registration on display shall be the original certificate or a duplicate issued by the Department and shall have attached a 2" by 2" photograph taken within the previous two years of the individual whose name appears on the certificate.
-The certificate with photograph attached shall be permanently laminated as of July 1, 2007. - (3) By July 1, 2008, all holders of a cosmetology or specialty salon license shall display at each footbath a copy of the Consumer Protection Notice regarding footbaths, sanitation, and safety.
-Copies of this notice (revised 10/15/07, and incorporated herein by reference) may be obtained from the Department of Business and Professional Regulation at 1940 North Monroe St., Tallahassee, FL 32399-0783, and the Call Center by calling (850) 487-1395
+- (1) All holders of a cosmetology or specialty salon license shall display within their salons in a conspicuous place which is clearly visible to the general public upon entering the salon the following documents: - (a) the current salon license, - (b) a legible copy of the most recent inspection sheet for the salon. - (2) All holders of a cosmetology or specialty salon license shall require and ensure that all individuals engaged in the practice of cosmetology, any specialty, hair braiding, hair wrapping, or body wrapping display at the individual's work station their current license or registration at all times when the individual is performing cosmetology, specialty, hair braiding, hair wrapping, or body wrapping services.
+A photograph of the individual whose name appears on the displayed license or registration certificate, which is approximately 2" by 2" and less than two years old, shall be permanently attached or affixed to all displayed licenses and registration certificates.